EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 }
 ```

-The `addressbook` contract has an action that enables a user to create a row in the table, if that record does not yet exist, and modify it if it already exists.
+The `addressbook` contract has an action which enables a user to create a row in the table, if that record does not yet exist, or modify it if it already exists.
 And for each case it returns a different result.

 But what if the user wants to remove the record entirely?

-## Step 8: Remove record from the table
+## Step 6: Remove record from the table

-Similar to the previous steps, create a public method in the `addressbook` contract, making sure to include the ABI declarations and a [require_auth](https://developers.eos.io/manuals/eosio.cdt/latest/group__action/#function-require_auth) that tests against the action's argument `account_name` to verify only the owner of a record can modify their account.
+Similar to the previous steps, create a public method in the `addressbook` contract and make sure to include the ABI declarations and a [require_auth](https://developers.eos.io/manuals/eosio.cdt/latest/group__action/#function-require_auth).
+The `require_auth` tests against the action's argument `account_name` to verify that only the owner of a record can modify their account.

 ```cpp
     void del(name account_name){